CMPT-276-assignment/fixing/README.md

 # What Should I Eat - CMPT 276 Spring 2018

+# Project Description
-What Should I Eat is a web application that store information about food recipes
+What Should I Eat is a web application that stores information about food recipes.

+# How to use:
+- Users need to register an account to use the application.
-Users can register for an account, create and edit food recipe posts, and browse through the list of food recipe posts made by other users.
+- After creating an account, Users can create, edit or view food recipe posts made by other users.

+# Framework:
+- HTML, CSS, Javascript
+- Ruby on Rails